 Scirocco Exchange will:

-- Maximise the use and improve access to existing knowledge and evidence in order to increase the capacity of regions to implement integrated care
+- Maximize the use and improve access to existing knowledge and evidence in order to increase the capacity of regions to implement integrated care

 - Tailor the capacity-building support and improvement planning to local needs and priorities in health and social care management hub